maubanel/p4v-unreal/workspaces/README.md

 ##### `Step 11.`\|`BTS`| :large_blue_diamond: :small_blue_diamond:

-Confirm that the `.p4ignore` file works by right clicking on the depot then selecting `Reconcile offline work...`.
+Confirm that the `.p4ignore` file works by right clicking on the depot then selecting `Reconcile Offline Work...`.
 Files in the `.p4ignore` file should not be included.
 In this case our file in the **Saved** folder was not added to the depot.

 ![check .p4ignore file](images/checkP4Ignore.png)